radar/guides/gem-development.md

 To release the first version of our gem we can use the `rake release` command, providing we have committed everything.
 This command does a couple of things.
 First it builds the gem to the _pkg_ directory in preparation for a push to Rubygems.org.

-Secondly, it creates a tag for the current commit reflecting the current version and will push it to the set up remote.
+Second, it creates a tag for the current commit reflecting the current version and pushes it to the git remote.
 It's encouraged that we host the code on GitHub so that others may easily find it.

 If this push succeeds then the final step will be the push to Rubygems.org which will now allow other people to download and install the gem.

-If we want to release a second version of our gem, we should make your changes and then commit them to GitHub.
+If we want to release a second version of our gem, we should make our changes and then commit them to GitHub.
 Afterwards, we will bump the version number in _lib/foodie/version.rb_ to whatever we see fit, make another commit to GitHub with a useful message such as "bumped to 0.0.2" and then run `rake release` again.

 If we want to make this process a little easier we could install the "gem-release" gem with: